lyz-code/blue-book/docs/feminism/privileges.md

 As white cis males we can:

 * Make the different access to the basic security and dignity rights visible.
-* Raise awareness on yourself and others on this topic between our fellow privileged environment.
+* Raise awareness on yourself and others on this topic among our fellow privileged environment.
 It's more effective to address and permeate a privileged person from a privileged position.